 |Target organ receptors ||Plasma membrane ||Nuclear |

 Circulating hormone levels are influenced by the rate of secretion from the endocrine gland, rate of metabolism, and method by which hormone is transported in the blood.
 The rate of secretion is regulated in the endocrine gland by a variety of physiological factors.
 The rate of hormonal metabolism or degradation in the bloodstream determines its half-life (t1/2) in blood.
 The cells of the endocrine gland typically contain only a small store of synthesized hormone, although one noted exception is the thyroid that stores hormone for several months.
-Therefore, in response to a specific stimulus, the cells synthesize and secrete hormones directly into the bloodstream where they ...
+Therefore, in response to a specific stimulus, the cells synthesize and secrete hormones directly into the bloodstream where they are ...